Belawadi Mallamma: Education

-back.
-Considering this as a favour, Mallama built a temple of Chhatrapati Shivaji Maharaj in his village Yadavad.

-Mallamma's education began at 5, where she attended a school built by her father for her and her brother, Sadashiva Nayaka.
 Her mother was Rani Viramma.
 Madhulinga Nayaka ensured Mallamma and her brother.
 Mallamma also excelled in fencing, archery, horse riding, and javelin throwing, showcasing her competitive spirit.

 The school's principal was Shankar Bhat, a notable scholar, and 10 senior shastris (respected teachers of philosophy and of ancient texts) acted as Mallamma's teachers.
 Raja Madhulinga Nayaka ensured that students at the royal school received comprehensive military training.
 To achieve this, he appointed Ranavir Singh, a renowned soldier, to instill discipline and teach the art of warfare.
 Among the students, Mallamma's brother, Sadasivanayaka, excelled in swordsmanship, inspiring Mallamma to follow in his footsteps.
 Mallamma quickly mastered the sword and went on to become skilled in archery, spear-throwing, and horseback riding.
 Her abilities not only matched but often surpassed those of her male peers, earning her recognition as a heroic figure within the kingdom at a young age.

-Despite her remarkable achievements in military training, Mallamma remained grounded and deeply respectful of her family traditions.
-She held her parents in high regard and maintained a disciplined routine.
-Every morning, alongside her brother, she would rise early, complete her daily rituals, bathe, and offer devout prayers to Lord Shiva and the sacred bhel tree.
-Mallamma's balance of strength, skill, and devotion set her apart as an extraordinary individual in her time.
+Mallamma was respectful of her parents and family traditions.
+She maintained a disciplined routine, rising early, bathing, and praying to Lord Shiva and the bhel tree.